Perfectionist

 default: false

-Allows you to use comments to separate the members of intersection types into logical groups.
+Enables the use of comments to separate the members of intersection types into logical groups.
 This can help in organizing and maintaining large intersection types by creating partitions based on comments.

 • true — All comments will be treated as delimiters, creating partitions.